whytekieran/Neo4J-Project/README.md

 **Student ID:** G00254624 </br>
 **Course:** Software Development </br>
 **Module:** Graph Theory </br>
-**Lecturer:** Ian Mcloughlin </br>
+**Lecturer:** Ian McLoughlin </br>

-## **_Git Branches_**
+## **_Git Branches and Project Files_**

 **1. Master Branch** The commits to this branch include any queries that are involved in creating the database and the ReadMe.md, the query files commited
+								 on this branch are the CreateDatabase.cypher file which contains all the cypher queries that were involved in creating the database and the GeneralQueries.cypher file which contains any cypher queries used while testing the database during its creation.
-								 on this branch are the CreateDatabase.cypher and GeneralQueries.cypher files which are located inside the supports folder, the largest amount of commits will be found here.
-The last commits made to this branch involve me just tidying a few minor details.
+								 These files which are located inside the supports folder, the largest amount of commits will be found on this branch.
+								 The last commits made to this branch involve me just tidying a few minor details and editing the ReadMe.md file.
 								 **This master branch contains the finished project.** </br>

 **2. Query Data Branch** The commits on this branch include any queries that are involved in searching for useful and interesting data.
 The query file
 									 commited on this branch is the QueryData.cypher file which is located inside the supports folder and the three query.cypher files which are located inside the scripts folder.
-(The QueryData.cypher file contains queries used while i was attempting to come up with my three queries, the queries here are the ones that didnt make my top three and the three that did. </br>
+(The QueryData.cypher file contains queries used while i was attempting to come up with my three queries, the queries here are the ones that didnt make my top three inluding the three that did. </br>

 **3. Finished Branch** Lastly, this branch contains a few minor commits containing small final touches to finish the project (eg typo's) and also commits for the closing
 								statement section of the readMe file. </br>

 (Note: Firstly, the Query Data branch was merged back to the master on a regular basis to keep them both in sync.
 When the final commit was made to the Finished branch this branch was also merged back to the master branch.
-The use of differnet branches in this project is mostly to show im familiar and capable of using the software effectively)
+The use of different branches in this project is mostly to show im familiar and capable of using the git software effectively)

 ## **_Introduction_**
 My name is Ciaran Whyte and as part of a Graph Thoery Module based in GMIT (Galway-Mayo Institute of Technology) I have to design and build a